drakkan/sftpgo/docs/full-configuration.md

 Log file can be rotated on demand sending a `SIGUSR1` signal on Unix based systems and using the command `sftpgo service rotatelogs` on Windows.

 If you don't configure any private host key, the daemon will use `id_rsa` and `id_ecdsa` in the configuration directory.
 If these files don't exist, the daemon will attempt to autogenerate them (if the user that executes SFTPGo has write access to the `config-dir`).
 The server supports any private key format supported by [`crypto/ssh`](https://github.com/golang/crypto/blob/master/ssh/keys.go#L33).

+The `gen` command allows to generate completion scripts for your shell and man pages.
+Currently the man pages visual representation is wrong, take a look at this upstream [bug](https://github.com/spf13/cobra/issues/1049) for more details.

 ## Configuration file